 ETHICAL CODE OF JOURNAL CULTURA E SCIENZA DEL COLORE – COLOR CULTURE AND SCIENCE1

-Duties of the editor in chair and the editorial staff
+Duties of the editor-in-chief and the editorial staff

 Decisions on publication.
 The journal Cultura e Scienza del Colore - Color Culture and Science uses the scientific evaluation system of the submitted papers known as peer-reviewing.
 The Associate Editors, which constitute the editorial staff, evaluate each item to determine if the theme and content are of interest for the journal " Cultura e Scienza del Colore - Color Culture and Science."
 Once evaluated the papers, the Associate Editors select several referees in the Editorial Board based on their expertise in the particular field or topic.
 Each article is reviewed by two referees in a process in which they and the authors remain anonymous (double-blind peer review).
 In the case of two strongly contrasting revisions, a third referee is chosen.
 Referees are asked to evaluate the manuscript based on its originality, methodology and impact on research and relevance to the professional practice.
 After collecting the comments of the reviewers, the Associate Editors elaborate and send to the editor in chair a summary judgment about the acceptance or not of the article.
 Responsible of the refereeing process are the Editor in chief and the Associate Editors.
 Since this is a half-yearly journal, the publication decision is taken within 180 days after the article is sent by the author.